CDOT-CV/jpo-ode/README.md

 - OdeRawEncodedPsmJson
 - OdePsmJson

-The configuration that defines this is in the jpo-s3-deposit submodule [here](jpo-s3-deposit\mongo-connector\connect_start.sh).
+The configuration that defines this is in the jpo-utils submodule [here](jpo-utils\kafka-connect-mongo\scripts\kafka-connect).
 This script is attached to the `connect` container as a volume and if you would like to sink different topics then feel free to make a copy of the `connect_start.sh` script and attach it to the `connect` container to the following path: `/scripts/connect_start.sh`.

 ## Environment variables